 Financial Statement Fraud Detection (1 credit)

-Our alumni have used the skills they learned through our program in the following sectors and organizations:
+Alumni of the financial crime management program have used the skills they learned in the following sectors and organizations:

 - Homeland Security Investigations (HSI)

 - Office of Foreign Assets Control (OFAC)